qemqemqem/gamewiki/multiverse/world1/wiki/docs/Caverns of Echo.md

 The Caverns of Echo have become a popular destination for explorers and treasure hunters.
 Many seek the rumored riches of the [Ancients](Ancients.md), hidden deep within the caves.
 Others come to study the unique acoustics, hoping to unlock the secrets of the caverns' creation.

 However, the journey is not without peril.
 The treacherous paths and unpredictable echoes can easily lead to disorientation or worse.
-It is advised that those who wish to delve into the Caverns of Echo do so with the guidance of an experienced [nomad](Nomads of the Eastern Sands.md) or a member of the [Order of the Veiled Eye](Order of the Veiled Eye.md), who have charted some of the safer routes through the caves.
+It is advised that those who wish to delve into the Caverns of Echo do so with the guidance of an experienced [nomad](Nomads%20of%20the%20Eastern%20Sands.md) or a member of the [Order of the Veiled Eye](Order%20of%20the%20Veiled%20Eye.md), who have charted some of the safer routes through the caves.

 ## Cultural Significance

 The Caverns of Echo hold a special place in the folklore of the surrounding regions.
 They are often featured in the tales of the [Dwarves](Dwarves.md), who admire the caverns' natural beauty and the craftsmanship they would have required if made by hand.
-The [Elves](Elves.md) speak of the caverns in their songs, using them as metaphors for the depth of history and the echoes of time.
+The%20[Elves](Elves.md) speak of the caverns in their songs, using them as metaphors for the depth of history and the echoes of time.

 ## Conclusion